the interface of the KaosCube

 Now you can run the command sudo arp -a

-in your bash, after restarting the connection over ethernet to your Pi.
+in your terminal, after restarting the connection over ethernet to your Pi.

 On your Orange Pi, the small green Light close to the mini usb port should be lighting.
 If the connection is established, you should see it blinking.
 If one or both are not the case, try to reinstall the ARMbian image, or zero the first part of the partition, maybe it was not booting